Ghalileo/Tic-Tac-Toe/README.md

   # Description

-  A digital version of the classic X & O Game.
+  A  digital application of the classic X & O Game.

   Table of Contents |
   ----------------- |